Dankof04/ESP8266-guide/README.md

 ![PROTOTYPE BACK](https://github.com/Dankof04/ESP8266-guide-not-finished-/blob/main/ESP8266_Back.jpeg)

 # HOW TO USE WIFI SCANNER
 We've soldered our prototype and flashed it with the Wifi Scanner.

-Now we will try our creation (Note: you need the WifiScanner.fap on your Flipper):
+Now we'll try our creation (Note: you need the WifiScanner.fap on your Flipper):